Scroll to learn more.

 My background is in public health and advocacy.
 I've always worked to protect our children's future, and this issue is no different.
 I will champion and support policies that protect our children.

-I value education, as demonstrated by my earning my doctorate (I'm a lifelong learner) and my adjunct instructing higher education for over a decade.
+I value education, as demonstrated by my earning my doctorate (I'm a lifelong learner) and my instructing higher education for over a decade.

 I believe in the public school system and that every child deserves access to a quality education that meets their unique learning styles, capabilities, and interests.
 I will uphold District 32's tradition of quality public education.

 I strongly believe that class sizes should be kept small and that equitable funding should be available to do this.
 Furthermore, I believe schools should be a safe place to learn.
 Additionally, I believe more can be done to prepare every student to succeed in the workplace without a lifetime of debt.

 After reading in the Delavan Enterprise (6/21/18) about how our local elected officials would not meet with the Delavan Darien School Board when requested, I, along with District 31 Candidate Brittany Keyes, reached out to the Delavan Darien School Board to have a listening session with them about their concerns and how the state can help in the future.
-The Delavan Darien School Board has placed this request on their agenda and decided to not engage in further political discussions at this time.
+The Delavan Darien School Board placed this request on their agenda and decided to not engage in further political discussions at this time.
 I believe elected officials have an obligation to listen to and meet with their constituents when asked.
 I find it appalling that our representative refused to meet - this is unacceptable behavior of an elected official.
 I will always be here for you.